OkieOth/easyamqp/README.md

 # TL;DR;

-Attempt to write a simple rabbitmq driver wrapper, that supports connection auto healing and multithreading.
+Attempt to write a rabbitmq driver wrapper, that supports connection auto healing and multithreading.

 **This repo is still work in progress.**